youngzhu/java-fp/README.md

       }
     ```

-## Ch08 Composing with Lambda Expressions
+## Ch09 Composing Functions with Lambda Expressions

 ## Ch09 Bringing It All Together